You might not want to take time out when you feel just fine. But a colonoscopy today can help prevent problems tomorrow.

 Our experts recommend colonoscopy for most people.
 But if colonoscopy isn’t right for you, we may recommend:

 You can also ask your healthcare provider if an at-home stool DNA test such as Cologuard® is right for you.
 You collect a stool sample at home and send it to a laboratory to see if any abnormal cells are present.
 Screening with a stool DNA test may be an option if you are 45 or older and have an average risk of colorectal cancer.
+If the test comes back positive, you should schedule a colonoscopy with your healthcare provider to find the underlying cause of the positive test.
+While stool tests can be effective, a colonoscopy remains the gold standard for cancer screening.
+In one single procedure, it allows for the detection and removal of polyps to help prevent cancer.

 Taking the Next Step